operatorequals/TriggerRemover/README.md

 #### Preset Lists

-* Trigger Warning Phrases
+* Trigger Warning Notations

-Phrases that indicate that content can be triggering, such as `TW`, `Trigger Warning`.
+Phrases that indicate that content can be triggering, such as `TW`, `*TW*`,`[Trigger Warning]`.

 * Eating Disorders

 Words and phrases, as well as measurements that can have triggering effects on people with EDs.

+* Porn Addiction

+Words and phrases usually found in porn.
+If you get turned on by this [sofa](https://virtualbackgrounds.site/wp-content/uploads/2020/07/casting-couch-768x432.jpg) you might need to look at the excellent [NoFap](https://nofap.com/porn-addiction) forum.
+And maybe use this list.

 ##### ... a lot more missing ...